north3221/AAGateWayWiFi/README.md

 The steps to make it work are:

+1. open the app and ensure it is using the default options _LISTENING MODE_ and _USE IPV4_.
 1. setup a hotspot on the slave.
 1. configure the master to connect to said hotspot and to keep using it even if it has no Internet.
 1. Install this app on the slave and AAstarter on the master.